 At Forest Hill Elementary School, we believe in educating each student to their highest potential.
 We seek to be a model for innovative programs and instruction that engages, empowers, and inspires all children to feel safe and thrive.
-Forest Hill Serves students from Campbell and San Jose, educating more than 550 students from kindergarten to fifth grade, including 5 Special Day classes.
+Forest Hill serves students from Campbell, Saratoga, and San Jose, educating more than 550 students from transitional kindergarten to fifth grade, including 4 Moderate-Severe Special Day classes.
 Community, compassion, and collaboration infuse the commitment to excellence evident here.
 In fall of 2019, the school received its second National Blue Ribbon Award.
+In 2018 the school received the CA Distinguished School Award which had not been achieved since 2012.